 Screen printing takes more setup, but sublimation printing can be a slower process overall because of the individual steps involved.
 Some of the waste produced by sublimation printing isn’t recyclable.

-Which Printing Style is Best for Youth Sports Uniforms?
+Which Printing Style is Better for Youth Sports Uniforms?

 The quick answer: they’re both great!

-Both printing styles are perfectly suitable to be used as methods for decorating youth sports uniforms, and both should be considered when looking to outfit your team this coming season.
-Though there are distinct differences between the two styles, and each has their pros and cons, both methods have been used, are being used, and will continue to be used by sports programs all over the nation.
-From there, it’s up to you and your team to decide which method is best for your players this season.
+Both printing styles are perfectly suitable to be used as methods for decorating youth sports uniforms, and both should be considered when looking to outfit a sports team.
+Though there are distinct differences between the two styles, and each has their pros and cons, both methods have been used, are being used, and will continue to be used by programs all over the nation.

 For youth sports uniforms that inspire pride and performance, you want superior graphics and quality sportswear — that’s what sets gearUP apart from the competition.
 Our experienced professionals get youth sports, so they understand how important it is to motivate young athletes by making them look like champions.
 Let gearUP handle the uniforms while you get back in the game.